Bamboo-Cane/BMI_Calculator/README.md

 # BMI_Calculator

-App.R is the main source code.
+'App.R' is the main source code.

-www folder contains all the images and gifs that is displayed in the application.
+'www' folder contains all the images and gifs that is displayed in the application.

-data 1 is the excel file used to display the BMI World Map.
+'data 1' is the excel file used to display the data in the BMI World Map.

-The rest of the files in the R Markdown file.
+The rest of the files is the R Markdown file.
 It acts as supporting documentation inside the application.